phd-resources/phd-resources.github.io/_pages/general/writing.md

 ### Graphics

 - [diagrams.net](https://app.diagrams.net/): Free online diagram software.
+- [TikZit](https://tikzit.github.io/): A GUI editor for graphs and string diagrams whose files can be included directly in papers typeset using LaTeX.
+- [Inkscape](https://inkscape.org/): Professional software for creating vector imagery.
+- [Canva](https://www.canva.com/): A graphic design platform that is used to create social media graphics and presentations, and includes readymade templates.

+### Icons

 - [BioIcons](https://bioicons.com/): A library of free open source icons for science illustrations in biology and chemistry (mostly).
 - [BioRender](https://biorender.com/): Thousands of pre-made icons and templates from more than 30 fields of life sciences.
-- [Inkscape](https://inkscape.org/): Professional software for creating vector imagery.
+- [PhyloPic](https://www.phylopic.org/): Free silhouette images of animals, plants, and other life forms.

 ### Data visualization